StoneRiver

-StoneRiver, Inc. is a vendor and service provider in the insurance technology marketplace, providing Life/Annuity, Property & Casualty (P&C)/Workers’ Compensation, reinsurance, financial and compliance software.
+StoneRiver, Inc., now Sapiens, is a vendor and service provider in the insurance technology marketplace, providing Life/Annuity, Property & Casualty (P&C)/Workers’ Compensation, reinsurance, financial and compliance software.
 The company is wholly owned by Sapiens International Corporation, (NASDAQ and TASE: SPNS), a provider of software for the insurance industry, with a growing presence in the financial services sector.

-StoneRiver sells products for policy administration, claims, billing, reinsurance administration, agency management, client management, Life automated underwriting, e-applications, and illustrations.
+StoneRiver, now Sapiens, sells products for policy administration, claims, billing, reinsurance administration, agency management, client management, Life automated underwriting, e-applications, and illustrations.
 The company's financial and compliance offerings encompass software for annual statement preparation, general ledger, financial reporting and payments.
-Headquartered in Denver, CO, StoneRiver has locations throughout U.S. including California, Colorado, Florida, and Ohio.
+Headquartered in Denver, CO, Sapiens has locations throughout U.S. including California, Colorado, Florida, and Ohio.

 History

-In 2017 Sapiens International Corporation acquired StoneRiver from Stone Point Capital and Fiserv.
+In 2017, Sapiens International Corporation acquired StoneRiver from Stone Point Capital and Fiserv.
 Prior to July 2008, the business units that comprise StoneRiver were part of Fiserv Incorporated, which was founded in 1984.

 Corporate structure

 StoneRiver, Inc

 StoneRiver, Inc provides software products and services in the following areas: